 There could be a number of reasons why these strategies were less successful than more direct means of communication, but it is important to note for future campaigns how to tailor each of these platforms in a way that engages users.
 Testing and using an iterative approach focused on improvement may allow for some methods to be abandoned faster while those that are more successful to be enhanced further.

 Content Strategies for Existing Students

 Although marketing teams likely focused primarily on new student enrollment, current students remain an important part of the makeup of a university.
-This becomes essential to consider in the modest of a pandemic where marketing teams are treading uncharted waters with their campaign strategy.
+This becomes essential to consider in the midst of a pandemic where marketing teams are treading uncharted waters with their campaign strategy.